aditya1962/BuyGrand/Order_Application_Admin/README.md

 ...
 ```

-In the connectionString in both SqlConnectionString and SqlReadReplicaConnectionString nodes change the Data Source (in the above snippet "ADITYA_PC") to the server name of your SQL Server.
+In the connectionString in both SqlConnectionString and SqlReadReplicaConnectionString nodes change the Data Source (in the above snippet "ADITYA_PC") to the server name of your SQL Server, User ID to the username and the password to the password of the SQL Server Authentication account of the SQL Server.

 <a href="#user-content--table-of-contents-">Back to contents </a>